gwinnem/vue-responsive-grid-layout/vitepress-docs/index.md

     details: Move and resize items with arrow keys and shift+arrow, no mouse required — with localizable ARIA strings for every screen-reader-facing string.
   - icon: 🔤
     title: TypeScript-first
-    details: Every prop, event, and enum is fully typed and exported from the package's main entry point, plus a zero-dependency /core entry point for framework-agnostic use.
+    details: Every prop, event, and enum is fully typed and exported from the package's main entry point — no reaching into an internal path required.
   - icon: ↩️
     title: Undo/redo
     details: Opt-in enableUndoRedo history — snapshots taken at each committed change (drag/resize end, add/remove), not per intermediate frame, with a configurable history limit.